-Questions and answers will be posted on the EPA's Solid Waste Infrastructure for Recycling Grants for Communities webpage.
+Questions and answers will be posted on EPA's Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia webpage.

-The Office of Resource Conservation and Recovery posted virtual webinars titled, "Solid Waste Infrastructure for Recycling Grants" Parts One and Two to assist potential applicants under this competitive funding opportunity.
-The webinars review the funding opportunity, key sections of the application, and the application process.
-These webinars, and any additional webinars that will be developed specific to this second round of funding (anticipated to be posted by September 30, 2024), may be found on the EPA's Solid Waste Infrastructure for Recycling Grants for Communities webpage and may be used as a reference, as needed.
+The Office of Resource Conservation and Recovery will conduct two virtual webinars entitled "Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia" Parts One and Two to assist potential applicants under this competitive funding opportunity.
+The webinars will be held on October 16 and 29, 2024.
+The webinars will review the funding opportunity, key sections of the application, and the application process.
+The webinars will be posted on the EPA's Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia webpage and may be used as a reference, as needed.

-For additional EPA resources related to the circular economy, sustainable materials management, and new funding opportunities under the IIJA, please visit the EPA's Bipartisan Infrastructure Law: Transforming U.S. Recycling and Waste Management webpage.
+For additional information on registering for the webinar, other EPA Resources related to the circular economy, sustainable materials management, and new funding opportunities under the IIJA, please visit the Solid Waste Infrastructure for Recycling Grants for Tribes and Intertribal Consortia webpage.